White flower and a note to forgive yourself

 Let’s Pray

 Thank You, Jesus!
 You paid the price for me.
 I am forgiven.
 I am sorry I used this freedom to sin and hurt others.
 Please forgive me.
-Help me guard my heart and mouth, and not to sin again.
+Help me guard my heart and mouth, and not sin again.

 I embrace the plans You have for me and refuse to live in the past any longer.
 Help me start all over again.
 Thank You.
 Amen.